The Howard Stern Show: 2006–2012: move to SiriusXM Radio

 A studio constructed at Sirius for the show in 2005.

 The Howard Stern Show made its debut broadcast on Sirius on January 9, 2006.
 The show began with Also sprach Zarathustra with added flatulence sound effects.
 George Takei then introduced himself as the show's new announcer.
 180,000 Sirius radios were activated a day before.
 Stern read out the list of revelations for the show's "Revelations Game", where staff told an unknown secret about themselves.

+Howard's two Sirius channels had in fact launched in advance of his on-air debut.
+Howard 100 and Howard 101 went live in September 2005 while Stern was still under contract at terrestrial radio, and were used to establish the show's satellite-radio brand before his first Sirius broadcast in January 2006.
+The move was later followed by a settlement with CBS Radio in 2006 that gave Sirius the right to Stern's extensive WXRK-era tape archive, material that became a central part of the channels' repeat and archival programming.

 In May 2006, Stern claimed he had received offers from three major companies to return to terrestrial radio.
 Although he would never return, Stern did mention that it would be "cool to go back and kick their asses."
 Although the names of the companies were never revealed, media organizations announced that Stern was considering a return.
 To clear up the rumors, the Associated Press were called on-air on May 10.
 "The story is I wouldn't do terrestrial radio for any reason", said Stern.
 Rumors once again arose in September 2006 that Stern would be returning, and were once again denied by Stern and Sirius.
 Sirius representative Patrick Reilly told United Press International that there were never "any discussions of Howard Stern in any way, shape, or form being anything but exclusive to Sirius.
 Published reports suggesting otherwise are wrong."

 Stern announced on June 7, 2006, that the lawsuit settlement with CBS Radio finally gave Sirius the exclusive rights to his entire back catalog of broadcasts from WXRK, totalling almost 23,000 hours.
 It was reported that Sirius agreed to pay CBS $2 million for the rights, equating to around $87 per-hour of tape.
 On December 2, 2009, it was announced that every tape had been digitized on a server taking up multiple terabytes of data.

 After a suicide attempt in January 2010, Lange left the show.